ABJECTSELF/FilterTube/README.md

 # FilterTube
-FilterTube is a webtoy that allows you to add live effects to any YouTube video you like.
+FilterTube is a Javascript webtoy that allows you to add live effects to any YouTube video you like.